n1nj4sec/pupy/README.md

 Pupy is an opensource, multi-platform (Windows, Linux, OSX, Android), multi function RAT (Remote Administration Tool) and post-exploitation tool mainly written in python.
 It features a all-in-memory execution guideline and leaves very low footprint.
 Pupy can communicate using various transports, migrate into processes (reflective injection), load remote python code, python packages and python C-extensions from memory.
 Pupy modules can transparently access remote python objects using rpyc to perform various interactive tasks.
 Pupy can generate payloads in multiple formats like PE executables, reflective DLLs, pure python files, powershell, apk, ...
 When you package a payload, you can choose a launcher (connect, bind, ...), a transport (ssl, http, rsa, obfs3, scramblesuit, ...) and a number of "scriptlets".
-Scriptlets are python scripts meant to be embedded to perform various tasks offline (without requiring a session), like adding persistence, starting a keylogger, detecting a sandbox, ...
+Scriptlets are python scripts meant to be embedded to perform various tasks offline (without requiring a session), like starting a background script, adding persistence, starting a keylogger, detecting a sandbox, ...

 ## Features
+- Multi-platform (tested on windows xp, 7, 8, 10, kali linux, ubuntu, osx, android)
-- On windows, the Pupy payload is compiled as a reflective DLL and the whole python interpreter is loaded from memory.
+- On windows, the Pupy payload can be compiled as a reflective DLL and the whole python interpreter is loaded from memory.
 Pupy does not touch the disk :)
+- pupy can also be packed into a single .py file and run without any dependencies other that the python standard library on all OS
+    - pycrypto gets replaced by pure python aes && rsa implementations when unavailable
 - Pupy can reflectively migrate into other processes
-- Pupy can remotely import, from memory, pure python packages (.py, .pyc) and compiled python C extensions (.pyd).
-The imported python modules do not touch the disk. (.pyd mem import currently work on Windows only, .so memory import is not implemented)
+- Pupy can remotely import, from memory, pure python packages (.py, .pyc) and compiled python C extensions (.pyd, .so).
+The imported python modules do not touch the disk.
 - Pupy is easily extensible, modules are quite simple to write, sorted by os and category.
 - A lot of awesome modules are already implemented!
 - Pupy uses [rpyc](https://github.com/tomerfiliba/rpyc) and a module can directly access python objects on the remote client